pswens/ControlsAssessmentSpecifications/docs/source/Controls3.md

 ### Operations

-1. Use `GV1` to identify and enumerate assets authorized to support removable media (M1)
+1. Use `GV1` to identify and enumerate assets authorized to support removable media (M1):

-2. Use `GV5` to identify encryption software installed on assets identified in Operation 1 (M1)
+2. Use `GV5` to identify encryption software installed on assets identified in Operation 1 (M1):

    1. Enumerate the number of assets with encryption software installed (M2)
    2. Enumerate the number of assets without encryption software installed (M3)

-3. For assets identified in Operation 2.1, use `GV3` to check configurations of encryption software
+3. For assets identified in Operation 2.1, use `GV3` to check configurations of encryption software:

    1. Enumerate assets that have properly configured encryption software (M4)
    2. Enumerate assets that have improperly configured encryption software (M5)